Floppy disk: 3½-inch (90 mm) disk

-The core of the 3½-inch disk is the same as the other two disks, but the front has only a label and a small opening for reading and writing data, protected by the shutter—a spring-loaded metal or plastic cover, pushed to the side on entry into the drive.
+The core of the 3.5 in disk is the same as the other two disks, but the front has only a label and a small opening for reading and writing data, protected by the shutter—a spring-loaded metal or plastic cover, pushed to the side on entry into the drive.
 Rather than having a hole in the center, it has a metal hub which mates to the spindle of the drive.

-Typical 3½-inch disk magnetic coating materials are:
+Typical 3.5 in disk magnetic coating materials are: